Providing affirming therapy for the LGBTQ community in California

 Working with a LGBTQ+ therapist gives our work a unique perspective, because you don’t have to explain those parts of you to me.
 While my own identity and story will be different from yours, I also understand what it’s like to be queer in a heteronormative world.
 I can help you feel less alone, support you in finding a life that feels authentic to you, and make the world feel less overwhelming.
 When you’re with me, you’re not an outsider, I’m on your side.

 During our sessions, I use different tools including mindfulness techniques, somatics (body-based work), brainspotting, and trauma-informed therapy.
 I’ve been told that I’m easy to talk to and my style is direct and collaborative.
-So while, I’m a really good listener (isn’t that part of how to be a therapist 101?), I really like our sessions to be more of a conversation where we’re both in the weeds together.
+So while, I’m a really good listener, I really like our sessions to be more of a conversation where we’re both in the weeds together.

 You don’t have to feel like an outsider.